epfl-ada/ada-2022-project-teamdream/README.md

 **3. Textual Data Analysis**
-**Aim:** Study whether textual reviews can be used to measure beer popularity instead of measuring it just by the numerical ratings<br>
+**Aim:** Study whether textual reviews can be used to measure beer popularity<br>
 Our goal for this part is to analyze the textual reviews and see if we can derive insights from them.
 In particular, we aim at predicting whether a given review has a positive or negative sentiment.
 We think that by considering the sentiment associated to a review, we can study the popularity of certain beers better than just by looking at the numerical ratings.
 The intuition behind this is that a textual review is a richer source of information than a rating between 0 and 5.
 We hope that by leveraging sentiment analysis, we can encapsulate this additional information and use it as an additional measure for beer popularity.
+We therefore present a first implementation of a pipeline that:

+        - Extracts textual reviews from the dataset
+        - Annotates the reviews (positive/negative for later training)
+        - Represents each review in an embedding space
+        - Trains a classifier on the review embeddings
+        - Uses the classifier to predict the sentiment of a given review
+        - Provides a ranking of beer popularity based on sentiment analysis

+In particular, we will look at the top 10 countries with highest review output and try to find their (semantically) most popular beer.
+As mentioned above, we have yet no reason to believe that this ranking is more "useful" than a rating-based ranking, we just want to study to what extent these two are different for now.